 283 Beacon was built as the home of Emma (Emeline) Bicknell (Franklin) Bush, the widow of cotton mill treasurer Samuel Leonard Bush.
 They previously had lived at 140 Marlborough, where Samuel Leonard Bush had died in April of 1884.
 They also maintained a home in Hamilton.

-283 Beacon was built on a 24 foot wide lot which the Commonwealth of Massachusetts conveyed to Emma Bush on April 7, 1885.
-The land originally was sold by the Commonwealth at its auction on November 26, 1866, and dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company, was the successful bidder for the seven 24 foot lots running west from 283 Beacon.
-He subsequently sold or transferred his rights to purchase the five lots at 283-291 Beacon, and by 1881 dry goods merchant John Francis Anderson, who also held the right to purchase the lot at 285 Beacon.
+Emma Bush purchased the land for 283 Beacon on April 7, 1885, from Commonwealth of Massachusetts.
+The land originally had been offered for sale by the Commonwealth at its auction on November 26, 1866, and dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company, was the successful bidder for the seven 24 foot lots running west from 283 Beacon.
+He subsequently sold or transferred his rights to purchase the five lots at 283-291 Beacon, and by 1881 dry goods merchant John Francis Anderson held the rights to the lots at 283-285 Beacon.
 On April 13, 1881, he entered into a party wall agreement with Charles W. Freeland, owner of the lot at 281 Beacon.
-John Anderson subsequently opted not to purchase the land at 283 Beacon and it was acquired by Emma Bush.
+John Anderson subsequently sold or transferred his right to purchase the land at 283 Beacon and it was acquired from the Commonwealth by Emma Bush.

 Emma Bush lived at 283 Beacon with her unmarried children: cotton broker Samuel Dacre Bush, Emma T. Bush, and Mary L. Bush — and her unmarried brother, Daniel B. Franklin.

 Samuel D. Bush is shown as the owner on the original building permit application for 283 Beacon, dated April 23, 1885, and on the final building inspection report, dated July 15, 1886.
 Bound with the building inspection report, located in the Boston Public Library’s Arts Department, is a floor plan for the second floor.

 Daniel B. Franklin, continued to live at 283 Beacon until about 1893, when he moved to Bristol, Rhode Island.